jmcnamara/rust_xlsxwriter/examples/Readme.md

   in light red.
 Non-blank values are in light green.
 Note, that we invert the Blank rule to get Non-blank values.

-* `doc_conditional_format_cell1.rs` - Example of adding a cell type
-  conditional formatting to a worksheet.
-Cells with values >= 50 are in light red.
-Values < 50 are in light green.

-* `doc_conditional_format_cell2.rs` - Example of adding a cell type
-  conditional formatting to a worksheet.
-Values between 30 and 70 are highlighted in light red.
-Values outside that range are in light green.

 * `doc_conditional_format_cell_set_minimum.rs` - Example of adding a cell
   type conditional formatting to a worksheet.
 Values between 40 and 60 are highlighted in light green.